 Because when it comes to the versatility in toppings, ranging from sweet to savory – and with so little prep work involved – it’s an easy, delicious, and must-make recipe all of the time.

-Let’s learn how to make ricotta toast, and then get to the next level: ALL the topping ideas!
+Let’s learn how to make this super easy recipe and then get to the next level: ALL the topping ideas!

 I first experimented with ricotta toast after a trip to Australia, when I came back and made spinach eggs.
 In that recipe, you’ll see the addition of other ingredients (hi, garlic and cream) to make the ricotta base.

 For this basic ricotta toast recipe, we’re simply whipping the ricotta, adding a little salt for flavor, and leaving the rest up to the toppings.
 I simply mention the others to inspire you to play around with the recipe once you’ve tried it – because the possibilities are endless!